-INDEPENDENT AUDITORS' FEES
+INDEPENDENT REGISTERED AUDITORS' FEES

-The Company retained PricewaterhouseCoopers LLP to audit its consolidated financial statements for Fiscal 2005.
-Aggregate audit fees billed by PricewaterhouseCoopers LLP for professional services rendered for the Fiscal 2005 and Fiscal 2004 audits and the reviews of interim financial statements included in the Company's Form 10-Q were approximately \$193,500 and \$180,100, respectively.
+The Company retained PricewaterhouseCoopers LLP to audit its consolidated financial statements for Fiscal 2006.
+Aggregate audit fees for the Fiscal 2006 and Fiscal 2005 audits and the reviews of interim financial statements included in the Company's Form 10-Q were approximately \$226,500 and \$193,500, respectively.

-During Fiscal 2005 and 2004, PricewaterhouseCoopers LLP did not bill the Company any other fees.
+During Fiscal 2006 and 2005, PricewaterhouseCoopers LLP did not bill the Company for any audit related fees, tax consulting or other products or services.
 The Audit Committee pre-approves all audit and permitted non-audit fees before such service is rendered.

-RELATIONSHIP WITH INDEPENDENT AUDITORS
+RELATIONSHIP WITH INDEPENDENT REGISTERED AUDITORS

-The Company's financial statements for the fiscal years ended April 30, 2005, May 1, 2004 and May 3, 2003 have been examined by PricewaterhouseCoopers LLP, independent registered certified public accountants.
+The Company's consolidated financial statements for the fiscal years ended April 29, 2006 and April 30, 2005 have been examined by PricewaterhouseCoopers LLP, independent registered auditors.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Meeting to make a statement if they so desire and they are expected to be available to respond to appropriate questions.

-Subsequent to the Meeting, the Company's Board of Directors intends to review the appointment of independent certified public accountants for fiscal 2006.
+The Company's Board of Directors intends to review the appointment of independent registered auditors during fiscal 2007.